isntall/PrivateTravis/containers/README.md

 #### Mysql

-This Docker container provides a basic Mysql service for DrupalCI.
+This Docker container provides a basic Mysql service.

 [Read more here](mysql)

 #### Postgres

-This Docker container provides a basic Postgres service for DrupalCI.
+This Docker container provides a basic Postgres service.

 [Read more here](postgres)